12 habits of highly successful consultants [pdf download]

 For those who stick around and find success, they have a few habits in common that I’ve observed.
-Click the button below to print it out and hang somewhere where you’ll see it frequently as a reminder.
+Click the link below to print it out and hang somewhere where you’ll see it frequently as a reminder.

 - Find solutions after listening to problems, not the other way around

 - Take notes to document key decisions and actions

 - Set due dates for every action item

 - Set clear expectations and boundaries before starting work

 - Talk with your client, not at them

 - Invest in relationships at all levels of your client